fostive/wicked-coolkit-salesforce-app/README.md

 - [ ] Figure out how to export sample data as a plan so that it can be imported
 - [ ] Create app in Salesforce app launcher
 - [ ] Determine user flow for deploying Heroku app + Salesforce app and then trading card setup experience.
+- [ ] Implement Sticker webring next and previous URLs as a public API endpoint following this patterrn https://developer.salesforce.com/blogs/developer-relations/2012/02/quick-tip-public-restful-web-services-on-force-com-sites.html
-- [ ] Configure Salesforce UI for Weirdos-specific use cases e.g. fillinig out tradnig card contact info, creating a website and associating it with your tradinig card, adding stickers to trading card, creatinig a webring, adding websites to a webring.
+- [ ] Configure Salesforce UI for Weirdos-specific use cases e.g. filling out trading card contact info, creating a website and associating it with your trading card, adding stickers to trading card, creating a webring, adding websites to a webring.

 ## General Information About Salesforce DX Projects